Danpr1984/WalkthroughProject01/README.md

 ### Page 3: Malaria Detector
 * Business requirement 2 information - "The client is interested to tell whether a given cell contains malaria parasite or not."
 * Link to download a set of parasite contained and unifected cell images for live prediction.
 * User Interface with a file uploader widget.
-The user should upload a malaria cell image.
+The user should upload multiple malaria cell image.
 It will display the image and a prediction statement, indicating if the cell is infected or not with malaria and the probability associated with this statement.
+* Table with image name and prediction results.
+* Download button to download table.

 ### Page 4: Project Hypothesis and Validation
-* For each project hypothesis, describe the conclusion and how you validated
+* Bloack for each project hypothesis, describe the conclusion and how you validated.

 ### Page 5: ML: Evaluation
 * Label Frequencies for Train, Validation and Test Sets
 * Model History - Accuracy and Losses
-* Model evaluation
+* Model evaluation result